SmileiPIC/Smilei/doc/Sphinx/tables.rst

 `multiphoton_breit_wheeler_tables.h5 <http://mdls-internet.extra.cea.fr/projects/Smilei/uploads/tables_256/multiphoton_breit_wheeler_tables.h5>`_

+This set of tables is included by default in the sources of :program:`Smilei`

 512 points
 """""""""""

+With a size of 512 points in 1D and 512x512 for 2D tables, these tables offer better accuracy at a larger memory cost.
+2D tables of this size are too large to fit in L2 cache.

 .. code-block:: bash

-  mpirun -np <number of processes> ./smilei_tables nics -s 256 256 -b 1e-4 1e3
+  mpirun -np <number of processes> ./smilei_tables nics -s 512 512 -b 1e-4 1e3

 `radiation_tables.h5 <http://mdls-internet.extra.cea.fr/projects/Smilei/uploads/tables_512/radiation_tables.h5>`_